 Home / Apartments in Denver, CO

-Enjoy 300+ days of sunshin per year in the Mile High City with a luxury apartment from Holland Residential.
+Enjoy 300+ days of sunshine per year in the Mile High City with a luxury apartment from Holland Residential.
 Our pet-friendly communities feature incredible amenities and modern finishes.
 Schedule a tour today!

 With a relatively flat city center, Denver is great for those who choose to bike rather than drive.
 Additionally, the Regional Transportation District (RTD) runs nearly 35 miles of light rail across 36 stations, plus a 365 day a year bus network with over 9,000 stops across eight counties in the Denver area.

-With more than 300 days of sunshine a year, Denver has become one the top destinations for outdoor enthusiasts; and while it does snow somehwat regularly in the winter, it rarely lasts long with all the sunshine.
-The biggest shock to new residents is often the affects of the altitude.
-Located 5,280 feet above sea-level (exactly one mile), the Mile High City's thinner and drier air can take some time to adjust to - though your golf game noticiably improve!
+With more than 300 days of sunshine a year, Denver has become one of the top destinations for outdoor enthusiasts; and while it does snow somewhat regularly in the winter, it rarely lasts long with all the sunshine.
+The biggest shock to new residents is often the effects of the altitude.
+Located 5,280 feet above sea-level (exactly one mile), the Mile High City's thinner and drier air can take some time to adjust to - though your golf game may noticeably improve!

 According to the Metro Denver Economic Development Corporation, Denver's biggest industries include healthcare, aviation and aerospace, and telecommunications - with the biggest employers being UCHealth, United Airlines, Children's Hospital Colorado, Lockheed Martin, and Comcast.
 Additionally, Chipotle, Western Union, Frontier Airlines, and many others have made headquartered in Colorado.

 Denver’s LoDo (Lower Downtown) area is a bustling, flourishing destination for family fun, sports, night-life and more.
 LoDo is the site of the original settlement of Denver, and subsequently, the oldest part of the city.
 It boasts more than 70 bars and restaurants, as well as Coors Field and the Pepsi Center, where baseball’s Colorado Rockies and basketball’s Nuggets teams play, respectively.
 It also encompasses Elitch Gardens Theme Park.
 LoDo covers 23 blocks in a neighborhood that includes Union Station, the main area railway station.
-It is bounded by 20th Street, Lawrence Street, Cherry Creek and the South Platte River and offers mountain views, parks and dashes of contemporary architecture mixed with historic structures.
+It is bounded by 20th Street, Lawrence Street, Cherry Creek, and the South Platte River and offers mountain views, parks and dashes of contemporary architecture mixed with historic structures.
+Browse our selection of apartments in Downtown Denver today!

 Highland and Lower Highland (LoHi) are northern neighborhoods of Denver, Colorado.
 They are south of West 38th Street, east of Federal Boulevard, north of Speer Boulevard and west of the South Platte River.
 This area is characterized by a diverse group of homes, including historic Victorian buildings.
 It is also the location of many unique shops and restaurants that cater to all of Denver’s residents and visitors.

 One of the oldest neighborhoods in Denver, Auraria, has evolved from its early beginnings.
 Auraria was founded before Denver was established.
 In 1858, a group of miners made this area their home.
 Gold had just been discovered nearby, and Auraria was the next spot for aspiring prospectors to seek riches.
 The name of the town was based on the Latin term for gold, aurum.
-Soon, buildings, businesses, homes and more lined the streets of the town that was then part of Kansas Territory.
+Soon, buildings, businesses, homes and more lined the streets of the town that was then part of the Kansas Territory.
 Auraria is located on the west side of Denver.
 It is north of Interstate 70, east of the South Platte River and south of Cherry Creek.
-This area is best known as a central location for several college campuses for Colorado educational institutions.
+This area is best known as a central location for several college campuses for Colorado educational institutions including the Metropolitan State University of Denver.
 This area has much to offer its residents and visitors, including a long, storied history.

-Named for the former Air Force base in Eastern Denver, the Lowry neighborhood is now a beautiful community of single family homes, apartment communities, business, golf courses, and more.
+Named for the former Air Force base in Eastern Denver, the Lowry neighborhood is now a beautiful community of single-family homes, apartment communities, business, golf courses, and more.
 While close to downtown, Lowry offers a quieter more suburban feel without sacrificing access to central Denver.
 In addition to its rich history, Lowry is also known for its plethora of restaurants, bars and breweries; extensive shopping; easy access to gyms and outdoor activities; and amazing views of the Rocky Mountains.
+Browse our full selection of apartments in Lowry today!

 The River North Arts District (RiNo) is one of the most unique areas you'll see in Denver.
 Nestled north of downtown but south of Interstate 70 and east of Interstate 25, the RiNo neighborhood is an unforgettable blend of "industrial revival" and urban street art.
 Here, you'll find converted warehouses turned breweries, music venues, art installations, restaurants, and workspaces.
 Naturally, this trendsetting neighborhood is a young urbanite's dream.